 Yes, cats are not fussy who they mate with.
-Littermates can and will breed, fathers will mate with their daughters and mothers will mate with their sons.
+Littermates can and will breed; fathers will mate with their daughters and mothers will mate with their sons.
 It is also possible for a female cat to become pregnant to more than one father.

-Unlike humans, it is not possible to determine a pregnancy via a blood or urine test in cats.
+It is not possible to determine a pregnancy via a blood or urine test in cats.
 However, there are often indicators that your cat is pregnant.
 The pet owner may notice weight gain around the fourth week of pregnancy.